lampepfl/tacit/README.md

 | MCP Server | `./TACIT.jar` |
 | Library | `./TACIT-library.jar` |

-If you are developing TACIT or want to build from the current source tree, use the source build path.
+To build from the current source tree, see Option 3 below.

 #### Option 3: Build from Source